Tanzanian passport: History

-In contrast to the current ePassports, the previous Ordinary Tanzanian passport was green in color, while the Diplomatic Passport was Black and Service Passport was blue.
+In contrast to the current ePassports, the previous ordinary Tanzanian passport was green in colour, while the Diplomatic Passport was Black and Service Passport was blue.
 The new Tanzanian ePassport complies with the ICAO standards.
 When the passport was first issued, the holder's fingerprints, signature and photograph would be digitally acquired and stored in a database, but only the holder's digital picture was coded in the physical passport, in a two-dimensional barcode.
 The latter, as well as the holder's personal identification data and his or her picture are directly laser-printed on the passport.

 Validity

 The Tanzanian passport is usually valid for a period of ten years from the date of issuance.
 Once expired it must be renewed in order to continue travelling.
 However, it can be renewed a few months before expiring so as not to inconvenience frequent travellers.

 Languages

 Details inside the passport are provided in Swahili (the national language) and English, which are the two de facto official languages.
 There are captions in the data page that are translated in these two languages as well.